 As a test of the last two hypotheses, the EASE-generated advice sets of study programs for each student are compared with more-classic methods of constructing advice sets based on congruence indices, such as the letter-congruency index discussed above.
-As these congruence indices all have specific features, we chose to include three classic indices, adapted or combined from the dichot-omous one-letter agreement index (Holland, 1963) and the two-letter agreement index (Healy & Mourton, 1983).
+As these congruence indices all have specific features, we chose to include three classic indices, adapted or combined from the dichotomous one-letter agreement index (Holland, 1963) and the two-letter agreement index (Healy & Mourton, 1983).

 For the first comparison (H2), the EASE data and letter-method data are acquired from D1 and D2.
 For the EASE data, the procedure is identical to the one described above.
-For the congruence indices using letter methods-that is, 1L, (one-letter), 2L (two-letter), and 1+2L (one-and two-letter combination-the procedure for making advice sets is conducted as follows.
+For the congruence indices using letter methods-that is, 1L, (one-letter), 2L (two-letter), and 1+2L (oneand two-letter combination-the procedure for making advice sets is conducted as follows.
 Study programs are included in the 1L advice set if the future student and study option profiles have the same highest scoring RIASEC dimension.
-For instance, a study program with E-profile code ECISAR (e.g., economics) would be included in the 2L advice set if the two highest dimensions from the study-program profile reoccur in the three highest dimensions from the future student profile.
-For instance, a study program with E-profile code ECISAR (like economics) would be included in the 2L advice set if the two highest dimensions from the study-program profile reoccur in the three highest dimensions from the future student profile.
+For instance, a study program with E-profile code ECISAR (e.g., economics) would be included in the advice set of a student with P-profile ERCIAS.
+Study programs are included in the 2L advice set if the two highest dimensions from the study-program profile reoccur in the three highest dimensions from the future student profile.
+For instance, a study program with E-profile code ECISAR (like economics) would be included in the advice set of a student with P-profile ERCIAS.
+Study programs are included in the 1+2Ladvice set if the conditions of 1 L or 2 L are met.

 Figure 2.
 EASE regression for a random student.
 Scatter plot data points are depicted in hollow.
-The quadratic regression is drawn in full.
+The quadratic regression is